kavisek/demo-postgres-databases/README.md

 - Image and Containers create the following
     - Set max connections to 400.
     - install pg_stat_statements and uuid-ossp extension.
-    - The ./database/initdb/create_schema.sh create a 'demo' schema and second 'admin' user.
+    - The ./database/initdb/create_schema.sh create a new schema (if needed) and second 'admin' user.
 The second user is not a superuser.
     - flyway is used to create the tables and insert data into the tables.
     - pg_stat_statements.track=all: track all statements executed by all users.
 - The Makefile includes the following